raspimana/TF2-Scripts/README.md

 ##Installation
-You can download this GitHub repository as a .zip and extract all the files into `%YourSteamPath%\SteamApps\common\Team Fortress 2\tf\custom\Configs\cfg`
+You can download this GitHub repository as a .zip and extract all the files into `%YourSteamPath%\SteamApps\common\Team Fortress 2\tf\custom\Configs\`.
+You can delete readme.md though.
-Also make sure you have no scripts in `\Team Fortress 2\tf\cfg` that have the same name.
+Also make sure you have no scripts in `\Team Fortress 2\tf\cfg` that have the same name as these.
+You should update these to see if I have added stuff.
+There is a changelog down below.

+##Changelog
+Nothing yet.

 ##Keybinds